whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 Like the Thanksgiving Address and cultivating a practical, aware gratitude, I had a hard time with this practice too.
 I had never thought about my life purpose or what I deeply loved to do.
 Mostly I'd focused on building a safe and comfortable life, and I'd never thought about what I would do or give if I didn't feel constrained by needing a job.
 When I thought about it, I mostly felt stressed or anxious.

-I knew I had a passion for learning and teaching self-defense even though I hadn't practiced in many years.
+I knew I had a passion for learning and teaching self-defense even though I hadn't practiced in years.
 While continuing with the nature connection training, I enrolled in jiu jitsu martial arts classes.
 I was suddenly walking a more meaningful path, and I felt better.

 These two spiritual practices of gratitude and gift-giving are both so beautiful.
 The third core spiritual practice ties them all together.

 ### The Third Core Spiritual Practice: Living in Reciprocity

-Many healthy cultures like the Ashaninka, Cherokee, and Potawatomi remain alive around the world, even if many are not able to fully live in their traditional ways.
+Healthy cultures like the Ashaninka, Cherokee, and Potawatomi remain alive around the world, even if many are not able to fully live in their traditional ways.
 One day I noticed something interesting: they keep showing up in the news.
 Often when some environmental catastrophe occurs or a selfish corporation threatens to pollute the Earth, I notice people of healthy cultures standing in solidarity with the land.

 The Sioux led the Dakota Access Pipeline protests in 2016 in North America, seeking to protect the water from oil spills.[xxx-cultural survival standing rock] In 2010, the Indian government evicted many Jenu Kuruba people from their ancestral land, supposedly to protect local populations of endangered tigers.
 The Jenu Kuruba noted that the tiger population was so high where they lived precisely because they worship the tigers, as well as the other nonhumans.
 "To worship" means the same as "to respect," so the Jenu Kuruba simply live in a way that respects the tigers and takes their needs into account.[xxx-basket interview] The Jenu Kuruba demanded to be allowed to return and that the Indian government stop giving mining companies leases on their homeland.[xxx-cnapa concept note]<sup>,</sup>[xxx-the best guardians of the forest]